Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

 \end{definition}

-Every Split Cycle CCR satisfies acyclicity and Pareto\footnote{Using $Ratio$ in place of $Margin$, strong Pareto is also satisfied. } and has no vetoers; many other properties of Split Cycle are discussed in \citealt{HP2020b,HP2020a}.
+Every Split Cycle CCR satisfies acyclicity and Pareto\footnote{Using $Ratio$ in place of $Margin$, strong Pareto is also satisfied. } and has no vetoers; many other properties of Split Cycle are discussed in \citealt{HP2020b,HP2020a} and \citealt{Ding2022}.
 Note in particular that Split Cycle satisfies a much stronger axiom than weak IIA: the Coherent~IIA axiom of \citealt{HP2020b}.

-To help see why Split Cycle CCRs are AS rationalizable, we note the following lemma that Holliday and Pacuit \citeyearpar[Lemma 3.16]{HP2020a} use to relate Split Cycle to the Beat Path voting method (\citealt{Schulze2011}).
+To help see why Split Cycle CCRs are AS representable, we note the following lemma that Holliday and Pacuit \citeyearpar[Lemma 3.16]{HP2020a} use to relate Split Cycle to the Beat Path voting method (\citealt{Schulze2011}).

-\begin{lemma} If $f$ is a Split Cycle CCR, then for any profile $\mathbf{R}$ and $x,y\in X$, we have $xP(f(\mathbf{R}))y$ if and only if $Margin_\mathbf{R}(x,y)>Margin_\mathbf{R}(y,x)$ and
+\begin{lemma} If $f$ is a Split Cycle CCR, then for any profile $\mathbf{R}$ and $x,y\in X$, we have $xP(f(\mathbf{R}))y$ if and only if $\mathrm{Margin}_\mathbf{R}(x,y)>\mathrm{Margin}_\mathbf{R}(y,x)$ and

 \end{lemma} Observe that the left-hand side of the displayed inequality depends only on the restricted profile $\mathbf{R}|_{\{x,y\}}$.
-Moreover, the right-hand side depends only on $\mathbf{R}^{-x,y}$: where $\rho=\langle z_1,\dots,z_n\rangle$ is a majority path in $\mathbf{R}$, we cannot have $\langle y,x\rangle=\langle z_i,z_{i+1}\rangle$ for any $i<n$, given $Margin_\mathbf{R}(x,y)>Margin_\mathbf{R}(y,x)$, and we cannot have $\langle x,y\rangle=\langle z_i,z_{i+1}\rangle$ because $\rho$ is a majority path from $y$ to $x$, which by definition cannot contain $x$ followed by $y$.
+Moreover, the right-hand side depends only on $\mathbf{R}^{-x,y}$: where $\rho=\langle z_1,\dots,z_n\rangle$ is a majority path in $\mathbf{R}$, we cannot have $\langle y,x\rangle=\langle z_i,z_{i+1}\rangle$ for any $i<n$, given $\mathrm{Margin}_\mathbf{R}(x,y)>\mathrm{Margin}_\mathbf{R}(y,x)$, and we cannot have $\langle x,y\rangle=\langle z_i,z_{i+1}\rangle$ because $\rho$ is a majority path from $y$ to $x$, which by definition cannot contain $x$ followed by $y$.
 Thus, we are only concerned with majority paths from $y$ to $x$ in $\mathbf{R}^{-x,y}$.

 The foregoing observation is the key to the following.